-Escrow analysis helps lenders determine how to collect money into escrow accounts in a way that will be consistent with the law, but also ensure that they will have enough to make needed payments from the escrow accounts when they come due.
-In a typical escrow analysis, the lender will enter information on planned disbursements (payments) they will make out of those accounts.
-The lender will usually also specify a cushion amount for each escrow account (typically equal to escrow payments).
-The cushion is the target low balance for the account over the escrow calculation year.
+Escrow analysis is a periodic audit of escrow funds received to determine whether funds collected into escrow accounts will be sufficient to fulfill estimated escrow disbursements (payments made from escrow).
+In a typical escrow analysis, the lender will enter information on planned disbursements (payments) they will make from those accounts.
+The lender will usually also specify a cushion amount for each escrow account (typically equal to some number of escrow payments).
+The cushion is an amount above the disbursement amount that will be collected.

-Escrow analysis will take all this information and determine how much will be in the escrow account at its lowest point.
-There are three possibilities: surplus, shortage, and deficiency.
-A surplus means the amount exceeds the cushion amount for the account.
-A shortage is an amount less than the cushion, but greater than $0.00.
-A deficiency is an amount less than $0.00.
+Escrow analysis will take all this information and determine if the amount collected in escrow so far, plus the amount that will be collected before the disbursement date will cover the estimated disbursement amount.
 At the end of the analysis, LoanPro will generate a downloadable statement to show the results.
 The statement will be different based on if there is a surplus, shortage, or deficiency.

 Escrow analysis only needs to be performed at the beginning of a loan and once a year after that.
 When the analysis is performed, there are specific documents that need to be provided to the borrower.
 These documents can be generated by LoanPro.

 Before you run an analysis, you'll need to set up escrow buckets on whichever accounts you want to analyze.
 You'll first have to create an escrow bucket at the tenant level, and then log an escrow adjustment on a loan to make that bucket collect money with each payment.
 Lastly, you might want to add some estimated disbursements showing when and to whom you plan to remit money from the bucket.
 Once you've got accounts set up to collect and disburse escrow, you're ready to perform an escrow analysis.